intuit/Tank/docs-wiki/README.md

 # Installation and ops
 ## Running on local
-Get into the root directory.
+* Get into the root directory.
+* Create a Virtual Environment and Activate it
+    * `python3 -m venv venv`
+    * `source venv/bin/activate`
-Install dependencies from Requirements file:  `pip install -r docs-requirements.txt` Run locally using comamnd: `python3 -m mkdocs serve`
+* From the activated Virtual Env, install dependencies from Requirements file:  `pip install -r docs-requirements.txt`
+* Check if docs work locally using comamnd: `python3 -m mkdocs serve`

 ## Publishing the docs site
 Publish docs site using command: `python3 -m mkdocs gh-deploy --force`